hkverma/litendb/README.md

 * Use Ray & Dask type clusters with Python bindings for a single VM node

 * Async multi-tasking using Ray - explore
-* CMakefile changes to put binarues in bin
+* CMakefile changes to put binaries in bin
 * DSL - which ML algorithm to encode & which app

 * Write DSLs - groupby scan filter etc. using decorator to pipeline these operations